 Causes of Zenker’s Diverticulum

-The base of the throat is surrounded by a muscle called the cricopharyngeus.
+The bottom of the throat is surrounded by a muscle called the cricopharyngeus.
 In patients with Zenker’s diverticulum, this muscle becomes overly tight, which causes the portion of the throat above the muscle to pouch out.

 Effects of a Zenker’s Diverticulum